MCC Campus(es): MCC-Penn Valley, Health Science Institute

-Applications are only available during open application periods.
+The online application is only available during open application periods.

-LPN to ADN BRIDGE ADMISSION REQUIREMENTS
+LPN to ADN Bridge Admission Requirements

 All requirements must be met by all applicants prior to the start of any given application period.
 This includes those students with degrees and previous college course work, taking the ACCUPLACER and TEAS exams, and completing any pre-requisite courses.